spiral/testing/README.md

 There are some difference between App and package testing.
 One of them - tou don't have application and bootloaders.

-TestCase from the package has custom TestApp implementation that will help you testing your packages without creating extra classes.
+TestCase from the package has custom TestApp implementation that will help you to test your packages without creating extra classes.

 The following example will show you how it is easy-peasy.